-Ambarella, Inc. (AMBA) CEO Fermi Wang on Q3 2021 Results - Earnings Call Transcript

 Quinn Bolton

 Okay, six years.
 Can you give us any shape of that funnel?
 It sounded like you said the bigger ramps happened in calendar 2022, 2023.
 I would assume, sitting where you are today, there may not be a lot of business that's been added at this point for, say, 2025.
-So should we think about it that you ramp up to a steady state level by, say, 2023 with this current funnel, and then it would be flattish for several years?
+So, should we think about it that you ramp up to a steady state level by, say, 2023 with this current funnel, and then it would be flattish for several years?
 Can you give us any idea how you're viewing that shape?
 Obviously, anything you add to the funnel in the future will add to this, but just wondering what the shape of that funnel looks like.

 Louis Gerhardy

 It's Louis.
 You're right about the shape.
-So there's some large programs that start to go into production in calendar year 2022 and calendar year 2023.
+So, there's some large programs that start to go into production in calendar year 2022 and calendar year 2023.
 And then, it levels out in terms of annual contribution.
 But over time, we'd expect those numbers to change as we win new programs or bid on new programs.

 Quinn Bolton

-Got it, understood, thanks.
-And then Casey, maybe I missed something on the gross margin guidance, it sounds like Hikvision and Dahua, or maybe just more broadly, China professional is going to remain at a fairly small percentage of revenue in the January quarter, yet margins are going to be down nearly 200 to 400 basis points.
+Got it.
+Understood.
+Okay, thanks.
+And then Casey, I guess, maybe I missed something on the gross margin guidance, it sounds like Hikvision and Dahua, or maybe just more broadly, China professional is going to remain at a fairly small percentage of revenue in the January quarter, yet margins are going to be down nearly 200 to 400 basis points.
 It doesn't feel like you have an adverse mix ship back to China professional security.
 So, what's the cause for the margins to come back down in the January quarter?

 Casey Eichler

 It's an overall general mix between several different customers.
-But there is a fair amount of revenue that we will start to see, I think, in Q4, from those two customers, some of the vision based in is, Fermi just mentioned some of them being CV-based around Dahua, I think that will be a nice contribution to the top line, but it will also put pressure.
+But there is a fair amount of revenue that we will start to see, I think, in Q4, from those two customers, some of the vision based in is, Fermi just mentioned some of them being CV-based around Dahua.
+And I think that will be a nice contribution to the top line, but it will also put pressure.
 It's not the only factor.
 But it certainly is one of them.
 As I mentioned, the consumer side of the business is always down this quarter.
 That's a seasonal thing.
 So that changes the mix.
 Not only customer, but also product mix.
 And so, there's more than just one thing going on, but there will be some recovery in that revenue.
-And again, as I mentioned, I think while the vision will be relatively stable or not as much growth, we will see that CV start to come into Q4 and in that, while it helps revenue, will also have some margin impact.
+And again, as I mentioned, I think while the vision will be relatively stable or not as much growth, we will see that CV start to come in in Q4 in that, while it helps revenue, will also have some margin impact.

 Quinn Bolton